Screenshot of the Global Voices community Instagram account.

 Running GV’s Instagram account

-4. Short standard bio in all subsequent posts.
-Not all followers will catch your first intro post and might be confused about who is running the account.
+5. Short standard bio in all subsequent posts.
+Not all followers will catch your first intro post and might be confused about who is running the account:

-5. Credit and clear information: We ask that 1. all photos are taken by you (or credited appropriately), and 2. posts follow a format that gives some information like:
+6. Provide credit and clear information: We ask that all photos be taken by you (or credited appropriately), and posts follow a format that gives some information like:

 Where the picture was taken (city, country, location) about the GVer [i.e., workplace? favorite cafe?]); Who is in the picture? ; When was it taken?; Why are you sharing this picture? ; If possible, a quote when there is a live subject.

 7. What should you cover?
 Instagrams can showcase anything you are passionate about — your work, your city, issues that you care about.
 Some GVers like to post portraits and stories about their fellow GVers.